radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 -	Internal processing related to servicing requests from SCIM clients

-### Log Location

-The SCIM log file is <RLI_HOME>/<instance_name>/logs/scim.log.
-The default instance name is vds_server, so the path would be <RLI_HOME>/vds_server/logs/scim.log.
-To change the log location, expand the Advanced section and indicate the path in the scim.log.file property.
-Generally, these advanced settings should be changed only if advised by Radiant Logic.

-><span style="color:red">**IMPORTANT NOTE – if you change the log location, the Log Viewer tab on the Server Control Panel cannot be used to view the log contents.
-A basic text viewer (like Notepad) must be used instead.**

 ### Log Level

 Select a log level from the drop-down list in the Log Settings section.
 The default log level for this log is INFO.
 For details on available log levels, see [Chapter 1](01-overview).